 Riga's Radisson Blu Elizabete Hotel not only hosts beehives on its rooftop, but also brews its very own honey craft beer.
 We have the full story!

 Almost a year ago a down-to-earth Latvian country guy came into a typical corporate hotel, not expecting these guys to have a different outlook on life.
 Oh boy... was he wrong!
 When he approached the hotel staff about placing a couple of beehives on the hotel’s rooftop, it didn’t take much convincing.
 And why not?
 Bees as a species are under major threat – this year seven bee species were added to the endangered species list.
 Besides, Riga is known as an extremely green city due to all the parks, and Radisson Blu Elizabete is located in its very heart.
-So, Jānis Šnikvalds (The Bee Guy) and Gerhard Erasmus (The Hotel Guy) agreed to do give it a try last summer.
+So, Jānis Šnikvalds (The Bee Guy) and Gerhard Erasmus (The Hotel Guy) agreed to do give it a try.

 300 Liters of honey in just 6 weeks